NervAILabs/nervai-docs/contributing/architecture/index.rst

             └── js: Contains the frontend code built using JavaScript.
     └── vml-tracking: Contains the experiment tracking library derived from MLflow Tracking.

 Each of these subfolders is a separate Git repository that can be developed and tested independently.
-The following diagram shows the high-level architecture of the VisualML project, including the main components and their interactions.
+The following diagram shows the high-level architecture of the NervAI Engine project, including the main components and their interactions.

 .. image:: /images/system/architecture.svg
-    :alt: VisualML Architecture
+    :alt: NervAI Engine Architecture
     :align: center
     :width: 100%